-There’s something about the bench.
-Regardless of your sport, it can support overall pressing strength, forges pecs and delts of iron, and it fills out a t-shirt like no other exercise.
+“What’s your bench?”
+Like it or not, it’s often the first question people ask when they meet a powerlifter — there’s something about the bench press translating to brute strength.
+Regardless of the sport, the bench press can improve overall pressing strength, forge pecs and delts of iron, and help fill out a t-shirt like no other exercise.

-While pressing exercises go back to Greco-Roman times when soldiers would train push-ups and other weighted exercises, George Hackenschmidt is widely credited with performing the first recorded floor press in 1899, lifting 164 kilograms (362 pounds), though he is believed to have lifted it over his face.
+While pressing exercises go back to Greco-Roman times when soldiers would train push-ups and other weighted exercises, George Hackenschmidt is widely credited with performing the first recorded floor press in 1899.
+He lifted 164 kilograms (362 pounds), though he is believed to have lifted it over his face.

-Hack’s record stood for seventeen years until Joe Nordquest broke it by a kilogram in 1916, and a hundred years later, the exercise had evolved into the bench press and the world’s heaviest lift had more than doubled Hackenschmidt’s original press.
-(And significantly increased its range of motion.)
+Hack’s record stood for seventeen years until Joe Nordquest broke it by a kilogram in 1916.
+One hundred years later, the exercise evolved into the bench press and the world’s heaviest lift more than doubled Hackenschmidt’s original press and significantly increased its range of motion.

-As the years passed and the sport of powerlifting progressed, exercise physiologists developed not only advanced training regimes to enhance performance, but assistive clothing as well.
-Here is where we diverge from “raw” bench presses to “equipped.”
+As the years passed and powerlifting progressed, exercise physiologists developed not only advanced training regimes to enhance performance, but assistive clothing as well.
+Here is the divergence from “raw” bench presses to “equipped.”

 Equipped bench presses are performed in a bench press shirt, made from extremely strong fabric that, due to its elastic energy, helps the lifter’s arms snap upward from the bottom of the lift.
-It makes a big difference: Scott Mendelson, for instance, has benched 1030 pounds in a bench shirt, but his raw best is 715 pounds.
-It’s worth noting that different federations allow different thicknesses and materials in the shirts.
+Different federations allow different thicknesses and materials in the shirts, but it makes a big difference.
+Scott Mendelson, for instance, has benched 467.2 kilograms (1,030 pounds) in a bench shirt, but his best raw lift is 324.3 kilograms (715 pounds).

 Featured image via @sarychevkirill on Instagram.